 The hope that I felt when I left the Gemstone forest was invigorated when I arrived at Frozenstone keep, which was the largest military stronghold in all of the frozen realm.
 There I was informed that a coalition force of Bersherman, Lederan, and Stonehaven soldiers had already moved against the fallen princess, making their way north to her final defensive line.
 My objective was still clear.
 I had to quickly catch up with them an impact the battle in some way that my name would never be forgotten.

-I spurred Surfal to go as fast as he could all the way across the frozen plains of Northrend to reach the Alliance forward base.
-The cold air was fierce, but I heated my body with fire magic and drew power from the arcane energy that flowed within Surfal.
+I spurred Surfal to go as fast as he could all the way across the frozen fields to reach the forward base of the allied forces.
+The cold air was fierce, but I heated my body with fire magic and drew power from the aethereal energy that flowed within Surfal.

-When we arrived at the massive gate, the fighting had already started.
+When we arrived at the massive armies, the fighting had already started.

-I could see the Alliance and the Horde, pushing together against the Lich King.
+I could see the combined might of our soldiers pushing together against Ayla’s forces.

 It was coming together.
 The battle was nearly won.

 I started down to join the fight, but then I caught sight of several Besherman heavy assault machines being wheeled to a cliff that overlooked the fighting.
 They were positioning themselves to fire, but their aim… it was off.
 In fact, it looked like it would hit our soldiers below.
 I thought they must be planning something else.
 Surely it was a show of force, or a ploy to confuse Ayla.
 I was struggling to come up with a reasonable explanation when I saw one of the men near the weapons turn into a lycanthrope.

 I spurned Surfal lower, and I swept over the ground forces, boosting my voice with magical energy so that I could make sure everyone heard me as I shouted, “Danger from the cliffs!”